How to Fix Windows 11 Lagging After the Update? — Top 10 Solutions

 Solution 7.
 Run Windows Update Troubleshooter

-Windows Troubleshooter can almost fix all the problems.
-Thus, if there is any problem with your Windows 11 update, running Troubleshooter is the best option.
+Windows Troubleshooter can fix almost all the problems.
+Thus, if there is any problem with your Windows 11 update, running the Troubleshooter is the best option.
 It will automatically detect problems with your system updates and fix them.
 To run Windows Troubleshooter:

 Step 1.
 Open the Settings > Update and Security.